hms-dbmi/pic-sure-i2b2-transmart/README.md

 The UNIX account running the below commands need to have access to the `docker` command, usually, by including the account in the `docker` group.

+Also, to provide data, a valid i2b2 database is required to be running somewhere on the network.
+To create and configure a new database, please follow the instructions on the [etl-client-docker](https://github.com/hms-dbmi/etl-client-docker) repo's README page.

+Several database connection information will be required during the config phase, while setting up this stack.

 # Installation

 Run the following commands to install/build the whole stack.